Erec Rex

 Erec Rex is a series of five books for children by American author Kaza Kingsley, the first published by Firelight Press in 2006.
 The first book in the Erec Rex series was chosen as a Border's Original Voices pick.
 The fifth book, The Secret of Ashona, was published on February 7, 2012.
 The sixth book was confirmed by the author on March 12, 2014, published by Simon & Schuster.

+The sixth book wasn't published as planned and as of 2025, no further book of this series has been released.
+It's reasonable to conclude that the series has been put on indefinite hiatus.